-Jamaica is an upper middle income country with the largest population in English speaking Caribbean.
+Jamaica is an upper middle income country with the largest population in the English speaking Caribbean.
 For decades, Jamaica has struggled with low growth, high public debt and many external shocks that further weakened the economy.
 Over the last 30 years, real per capita GDP increased at an average of just one percent per year, making Jamaica one of the slowest growing developing countries in the world.
-The country accumulated public debt stood around 140% of GDP.
+The government steadily accumulated debt, which reached 145 percent of GDP in 2012.

-To reverse this trajectory, the Government of Jamaica embarked on a comprehensive and ambitious program of reforms for which it has garnered national and international support: a four-year Extended Fund Facility (EFF) by the International Monetary Fund (IMF) providing a support package of US$ 932 million; World Bank Group and the Inter-American Development Bank (IDB) programs providing US$510 million each to facilitate the GoJ’s economic reform agenda to stabilize the economy, reduce debt and create the conditions for growth and resilience.
+To stabilize the economy, reduce debt and unlock growth, the Government of Jamaica (GoJ) embarked on a comprehensive and ambitious program of reforms for which has garnered national and international support.
+As part of a comprehensive package, the , the World Bank and the Inter-American Development Bank (IDB) are each lending US$510 million, and the International Monetary Fund (IMF) is lending US$932 million through a four-year program under its Extended Fund Facility.
 In addition, the International Finance Corporation (IFC) and Multilateral Investment Guarantee Agency (MIGA) will continue to support private sector development.

-Economic growth rates have been low during the past three years but are steadily rising, and the World Bank forecasts GDP growth accelerating to 1.7 percent in 2016 and to over 2 percent in 2017, aided by improving growth in the U.S., low oil prices, and reforms of investment climate regulations.
+During the past three years economic growth rates have been steadily rising, although remaining lower than what is needed for eradicating poverty and boosting shared prosperity.
+The World Bank forecasts GDP growth accelerating to 1.7 percent in 2016 and to over 2 percent in 2017, aided by improving growth in the U.S., low oil prices, and reforms of investment climate.
 The country continues to be confronted by serious social issues that predominantly affect youth, such as high levels of crime and violence and high unemployment.
-Jamaica, which had seen its poverty rate drop almost 20 percent over two decades, saw it increase by eight percent in a few years after the onset of the global economic crisis.
+Jamaica, which had seen its poverty rate drop almost 20 percent over two decades, saw it increase by eight percent in a few years after the onset of the global economic crisis in 2008.

-The unemployment rate in Jamaica is estimated at 13.5 percent (October 2015, Statistical Institute of Jamaica).
-The unemployment rate for youth is considerably higher at 30.3 percent, and the average unemployment rate for women is double that for men: 18.5 versus 9.3 percent.
-However, Jamaica’s skilled labor force and strong social and governance indicators remain its key assets.
+The Statistics Institute of Jamaica estimates the unemployment rate in Jamaica at 13.7 percent (April 2016).
+The unemployment rate for youth is considerably higher at 29.2 percent, and the average unemployment rate for women is almost double that for men: 18.6 versus 9.6 percent.